adameczek/animager/README.md

 ## About
 This is web application for managing your household animals.
-Wrwitten using NextJS, Typescript, Prisma and ShadCN.
+Written using NextJS, Typescript, Prisma and ShadCN.
 SQlite is used for storing data.

 ## To Do
 - create pet page
 - edit pet page
 - add valid links to sidebar
 - settings page
+- write tests

 ## Getting Started